-Finding the right time to sell a house in your area requires research.
-Before you list, you should ask a local real estate agent for historical market trends.
-You can also look at recent and current listings on real estate websites, but a real estate agent will have a better idea of specific times of the year when home sales peak in your neighborhood.
+To get a handle on local trends, consult a local real estate agent for historical market trends before you list.
+You can also look at recent and current listings on real estate websites, but a listing agent will have a better idea of specific times of the year when home sales peak in your neighborhood.

 Keep an eye on mortgage rate trends, too.
 When rates are low, first-time home buyers tend to start house hunting, increasing your pool of potential buyers, making it an excellent time to sell a house.
 Conversely, when rates are high, there are fewer potential buyers.

-You may have heard that June is the best time to sell a house.
-Well, the weather impacts your local real estate market, so there’s some truth to that.
+Weather plays a big role in your local real estate market, so selecting the season you list your home should be a strategic move.
 In areas with four seasons, demand tends to be higher in the spring and lower in the winter.
 On the other hand, regions that are always warm experience steady home sales throughout the year.

 If your home is in a warmer region, the winter months can still be a good time to sell.
 Some people want to flee cold weather during the winter, after all.
-However, winter also drives people indoors, meaning fewer home buyers want to move through cold weather and short days.
+However, winter also drives people indoors, meaning fewer homebuyers want to move through cold weather and short days.